Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 When you put these thoughts into the context of what motivates your sales manager, this simple statement could actually be insidious:

 - I need an excuse as to why I am not hitting numbers and you will be my scapegoat.
-- I am out of ideas and because I am afraid and I am going to make my guys work harder.
+- I am out of ideas and because I am afraid I am going to make my guys work harder.
 - I just want to execute my job.
 Just give me what I want.

+These attitudes exist in any sales organization and aren't new.
+However, they are still prevelent everywhere.
 Let's assume that the sales manager believes that the number of calls directly correlates to the number of tickets that are sold.
 Why do they think this and is this something that we can investigate?
 How could we do that?
 A simplistic method might be to look to see if the number of phone calls are correlated with sales in any particular way.
 There are formal and informal methods that we could use, but the easiest thing to do is to simply put this data into a couple of tables and graphs

 ### Identifying goals